VIHATTeam/OMICALL-React-Native-SDK/README.md

   - `OmiCallEvent.onSwitchboardAnswer`: Switchboard sip is listening.
   - `OmiCallEvent.onCallQuality`: The calling quality.
 - Data value: We return `callerNumber`, `sip`, `isVideo: true/false` information

+- Forward calls to internal staff:
+  + You can use function `transferCall` for transfer to staff you want.
+    example:
+      transferCall({
+        phoneNumber: 102
+      })